Stomach Flu vs Food Poisoning: How to Spot the Difference?

 Conclusion

 Stomach flu and food poisoning cause similar digestive symptoms but arise from different causes.
-Viral gastroenteritis results from infection with viruses such as norovirus or rotavirus and spreads mainly through person-to-person contact (WHO Diarrhoeal Disease Fact Sheets).
-Food poisoning occurs after consuming contaminated food and may involve bacteria such as Salmonella or E. coli (CDC Foodborne Illness Guidelines).
+Viral gastroenteritis results from infection with viruses such as norovirus or rotavirus and spreads mainly through person-to-person contact.
+On the other hand, food poisoning occurs after consuming contaminated food and may involve bacteria such as Salmonella or E. coli.

 Recognizing the differences between stomach flu and food poisoning allows for appropriate home care and timely medical consultation.
 While both are uncomfortable, most people recover fully with rest, hydration, and careful monitoring.